Aircoookie/WLED-Docs/docs/usermods/globalpins.md

 * currently WLED only uses "i2c unit 0" on esp32.
 So in reality you can have 0 or 1 I2C bus.
 * WLED does not support "software I2C" on esp32 - that's a common misunderstanding because people see they can freely chose pins on esp32.
 * once the I2C bus pins are set, all usermods have to use these pins for I2C.
 Changing I2C pins requires a reboot.
-* four-line-display is an exception, because the driver library has its own "software I2C" - slow but can always be used
+* four-line-display is an exception, because the driver library has its own "software I2C" - slow, but can always be used with any availeable pin.

 * on both esp32 and 8266, you can decide to not use I2C, and use pins for something else.
 For example (on 8266), attach some buttons or rotary encoder to gpio 4+5.
 * similar for SPI - if you want SPI, the pins are fixed on 8266.
 If you don't need SPI, the pins can be used for something else.